EpiForeSITE/ForeSITE_Website/_members/Tingying_He.md

 ---
 name: Tingying He
-image: images/tingying.png
+image: images/tingying-profile.png
 role: comp
 ---

-Tingying is a Research Scientist in the Visualization Design Lab at the SCI Institute, University of Utah.
-She received her Ph.D. in Computer Science from Université Paris-Saclay, where she worked in the AVIZ team at Inria.
-She holds master's degrees in Human-Computer Interaction and Design from both Université Paris-Saclay and KTH Royal Institute of Technology, as well as a bachelor's degree in Architecture from Tongji University.
-Her research focuses on information visualization, accessibility, and evaluation methods.
+ Tingying is a research scientist at the SCI Institute, University of Utah.
+Her research focuses on information visualization, with a particular interest in designing and developing accessible visualizations.
+In her free time, she enjosy walking through cities, exploring cultural heritage, and writing in her journal.